tvanantwerp/github-for-non-programmers/github-for-non-programmers.md

 GitHub is a website designed for programmers to collaboratively build their code.
 But that doesn't mean you need to be a programmer to use it!
 You can get started with collaborative version-tracking of your (non-programming) work without ever writing a line of code or using the command line.

+## A Guide for People Who Don't Code and Don't Want to Code.

 If you're unsure whether or not GitHub is something you want to try, I can understand.
 Learning new things is mentally taxing.
 So let me promise you now: once you've gone through this guide and given the GitHub workflow a try, you'll never want to go back to the way it was before.
 Why is that?
 Because the GitHub workflow is surprisingly simple and sane.
 You're going to eliminate a lot of problems that are *already* taxing your brain, such as "Which version of this file was the final one?" and "Who is responsible for making this edit?"
 Trust me, you're going to like this once you get into it.

 ## What is GitHub, Anyway?